dimitardanailov/books-collection/README.md

 #### [Fluent Python: Clear, Concise, and Effective Programming](https://www.amazon.com/Fluent-Python-Concise-Effective-Programming/dp/1491946008/ref=sr_1_1?ie=UTF8&qid=1499089735&sr=8-1&keywords=Fluent+Python%3A+Clear%2C+Concise%2C+and+Effective+Programming)

+Python’s simplicity lets you become productive quickly, but this often means you aren’t using everything it has to offer.
+With this hands-on guide, you’ll learn how to write effective, idiomatic Python code by leveraging its best—and possibly most neglected—features.
+Author Luciano Ramalho takes you through Python’s core language features and libraries, and shows you how to make your code shorter, faster, and more readable at the same time.

 ### CSS

 #### [CSS Secrets, Better Solutions to Everyday Web Design Problems](http://shop.oreilly.com/product/0636920031123.do)